steffenskov/blog/_posts/2012-02-25-solid-principles-part-3-liskovs-substitution-principle.md

 <p>Here I'm using <code>Contract.Ensures</code> for my postconditions.
 The supertype ensures the result is never null or empty.</p>
 <p>My valid subtype strengthens this postcondition to also ensure it's never just whitespace.
 This is perfectly valid to do, because the subtype can now only return a subset of what the supertype could return.
 This effectively means that any code relying on the result being not null or empty, will always be satisfied.</p>
 <p>The invalid subtype weakens the postcondition to only ensure the result isn't null.
-Therefore this subtype may actually return empty strings, which the supertype couldn't.<br></br>
+Therefore this subtype may actually return empty strings, which the supertype couldn't.

 If any code relies on the method NOT returning empty strings, this subtype would cause that code to break.</p>
 <h3><a name="invariants">Invariants must be preserved</a></h3>
-<p>An <a href="http://en.wikipedia.org/wiki/Invariant_(computer_science)" target="_blank">invariant</a> is a condition which must hold true BOTH before and AFTER running a method.<br></br>
+<p>An <a href="http://en.wikipedia.org/wiki/Invariant_(computer_science)" target="_blank">invariant</a> is a condition which must hold true BOTH before and AFTER running a method.

-Usually invariants are concerned with the state of the object they're defined on.<br></br>
+Usually invariants are concerned with the state of the object they're defined on.

 This is actually one of the more difficult constraints to fulfill, because invariants are often not explicitly defined in code.
 Many developers go with the "you just have to know this invariant exists" approach.
-(Which is bad IMHO)<br></br>
+(Which is bad IMHO)

-So to comply with this constraint, I suggest starting by adding the proper invariants to the supertype.<br></br>
+So to comply with this constraint, I suggest starting by adding the proper invariants to the supertype.

 Since invariants are inherited using Code Contracts, this constraint becomes a lot simpler, once the supertype implements these properly.</p>

 public class SuperType